 When would this happen?

-In order to give faculty enough time to consider and support this policy, we recommend an implementation date of December 15, 2025.
+In order for the library perfect the workflow for soliciting and ingesting works, we have set the date of implementation for December 15, 2025.
 Works published after that date would be subject to the policy.
 We would not retroactively apply the policy to previously published works.

 If you have additional questions, please contact: